keith-turner/accumulo-website/_posts/blog/2021-06-21-external-compactions.md

 The configuration below defines a compaction service named cs1 using the DefaultCompactionPlanner that is configured to have three named thread pools (small, medium, and large).
-Each thread pool is configured with a number of Threads to run compactions and a size threshold.
+Each thread pool is configured with a number of threads to run compactions and a size threshold.
 If the sum of the input file sizes is less than 16MB, then the major compaction will be assigned to the small pool, for example.